 Paranoid schizophrenia is a type of schizophrenia accompanied by paranoia.
 Not everyone with schizophrenia will develop paranoia, but it is a significant and common symptom.

 Paranoid schizophrenia is the most common form of schizophrenia, a type of brain disorder.
 In 2013, the American Psychiatric Association recognized that paranoia was one of the positive symptoms of schizophrenia, not a separate diagnostic condition.
-As a result, the name of this disorder was changed to simply “schizophrenia.”
+As a result, this disorder’s name was changed to “schizophrenia.”
 Still, people are familiar with the term paranoid schizophrenia because it has been used for decades.

-If you have it, schizophrenia can make it difficult for you to tell the difference between reality and fantasy.
-In turn, the symptoms can significantly affect the way you perceive and interact with the world.
+If you have it, schizophrenia can make distinguishing between reality and fantasy difficult.
+In turn, the symptoms can significantly affect how you perceive and interact with the world.

 Keep reading to learn more.